Introduction

 Write captions and alternative text

-Next, once you know what your tables and figures look like, write your own captions and alternative text.
+Once you know what your tables and figures look like, write your own captions and alternative text.
 Custom tables will require captions only.

 Writing text

-Check out the satf ‘captions_alt_text_template.csv’ file, which contains the templates for each table or figure’s caption/alternative text, to get a sense of how each description is structured.
+Check out the stockplotr ‘captions_alt_text_template.csv’ file, which contains the templates for each table or figure’s caption/alternative text, to get a sense of how each description is structured.
 Then, refer to the accessibility vignette’s guide to learn how to write clear and comprehensive alternative text.

 Saving text